Page last updated: August 2024

 Talk to your employer

-If you are working, talk to your employer about how much time you are likely to need off.
-It is hard to predict how chemotherapy will affect you, so you could discuss the option of flexible hours or taking some leave.
+If you are working, talk to your employer about how you can manage work and chemotherapy.
+It is hard to predict how you will feel, so ask about flexible hours or time off when needed.

 Prepare for side effects

-Talk to your treatment team about the likely side effects of the chemotherapy drugs you are having.
+Talk to your treatment team about possible side effects.
 Ask whether you can take medicine to prevent nausea and vomiting.
+Buy a thermometer so you can check your temperature.

 Check other medicines